 The above cross-channel operational specifications was taken from Roger De Haan’s Folkestone Harbour Company’s ‘Public Consultation Period’, seafront proposals put forward by Sir Terry Farrell in 2010.
 The imposed constraint on the type of vessels and operation that the port owner would allow a cross channel ferry operation to take place were seemly considered by them to be too extreme and unworkable, as the Folkestone Harbour Company's spokesman Trevor Minter said in May 2010 regarding the above specifications for ferry operators that, ‘the reintroduction of cross-Channel ferries was not viable’.

 These unworkable restrictions from the owner of Folkestone port which were disclosed in May 2010 could have been challenged by the Councils, councillors, and the former and current Folkestone and Hythe Member of Parliament, as well as being challenged across the other side of the channel .
 Logically in 2010 was the time for any sensible discussions on the return of the town’s ferry services to take place.
-Sensible people will have to talk sensibly, on ferry services and operations from the Port of Folkestone, based on facts, not fantasy, to enable the return of all of Folkestone Car ferry services, especially the famously historic Folkestone –Boulogne route.
+Sadly sensible people did not talk sensibly on ferry services and operations from the Port of Folkestone, based on facts, not fantasy, to enable the return of all of Folkestone Car ferry services, especially the famously historic Folkestone –Boulogne route.

 Before anything can be considered we need to see the return of our town’s ferry services as they were before James Sherwood had obtained control over the Port and ferry services.
 The port facilities that were removed should be immediately restored, but better facilities than before.
 Roger de Haan made a promise to do this, but did not give a date when.

-How much longer will Mr De Haan take?
-How much worse will Shepway District Council let things get, before they are forced to take action against the owner of the Port to comply with the Council’s “Policy FTC4, - support safeguarding the potential to restart passenger ferries, new employment opportunities and the retention of Folkestone Harbour railway station”? - Maybe by SDC doing 'Compulsory Purchase' in the best interests of all in our Harbour town and beyond?
-Or maybe change Shepway District Council’s Local plan instead?
+Shepway District Council kept letting things get worse, they did not take action against the owner to support safeguarding the potential to restart passenger ferries, new employment opportunities and the retention of Folkestone Harbour railway station” - Maybe SDC should do a 'Compulsory Purchase' in the best interests of all in our Harbour town and beyond?

 The only craft that could be used at Folkestone without having to find a berth at the town’s harbour would have to make use the town's foreshore.
 So could a modern version of the Siebel ferry meet today's Channel challenge?